AdobeDocs/analytics-platform.en/help/connections/consent-reporting-filtering/consent-configure.md

    | **[!UICONTROL Name]** | Specify a name for the configuration. |
    | **[!UICONTROL Sandbox]** | Select the Experience Platform sandbox that contains the Profile dataset with your consent policy membership data. <p>A maximum of one consent policy lookup dataset exists per sandbox.
 Multiple configurations in the same sandbox share the same lookup dataset.</p> |

-1. In the **[!UICONTROL Profile dataset]** section, select the Profile dataset that contains the consent policy membership data (the `consentPoliciesIDMap` field) that you want to report on.
-When you enable consent reporting, this Profile dataset is added to the connection that you select if it is not already part of it.
+1. In the **[!UICONTROL Profile dataset]** section, in the [!UICONTROL **Merge policy**] field, select the merge policy that corresponds to the Profile dataset that contains the consent policy membership data (the `consentPoliciesIDMap` field) that you want to report on.
+When you enable consent reporting, this Profile dataset is added to the connection that you select if it is not already part of it.<p>Merge Policies determine how Adobe Experience Platform combines profile data from multiple datasets into unified customer profiles used for consent policy membership data.
+Each day, a snapshot of this data is generated in Experience Platform.
+This snapshot provides a static view of the data at a specific point in time and does not include any event data.</p><p>Select the **[!UICONTROL Default Timebased]** merge policy if you see multiple merge policies and you are unsure which one to choose.
+You can also consult your data team to better understand which consent data is associated with each merge policy.</p>

-1. In the **[!UICONTROL Connection]** section, select **[!UICONTROL Select a connection]**, select the checkbox next to one or more connections to configure, then select **[!UICONTROL Use connection]**.
+1. In the **[!UICONTROL Connection]** section, select **[!UICONTROL Select a connection]**, select the checkbox next to the connection to configure, then select **[!UICONTROL Use connection]**.

    Consent reporting and filtering is applied at the connection level.
 All data views under a configured connection inherit the same behavior.

+1. (Optional) Choose whether to enable reporting for the consent data. <!--explanation of why you would or wouldn't want to -->

+   To enable and configure reporting:

+   1. In the [!UICONTROL **Reporting**] section, select [!UICONTROL **Enable reporting**].

-1. In the **[!UICONTROL Data views]** section, click **[!UICONTROL Select data views]**.
+   1. Select any data views associated with your connection that you want to use when analyzing Platform consent data within Analysis Workspace.
+In the **[!UICONTROL Data views]** section, click **[!UICONTROL Select data views]**.

    1. In the Data views dialog, select the checkbox next to one or more data views that you want to use for consent reporting.
 These data views are automatically configured with Experience Platform consent data for reporting.

    1. Select **[!UICONTROL Use data views]**.

 1. (Optional) In the **[!UICONTROL Filtering]** section, select [!UICONTROL **Enable filtering**] to filter consent data.